Skip to content

 The Tomb of the Unknown Soldier is guarded 24/7.

 The guards are known worldwide for their strict routine.
-The soldier repeats the routine until there is a change of the guard.
-The Changing of the Guard is a symbolic action that can be observed whenever the cemetery is open, and anyone watching the guard change is asked to stand and remain silent.
+The soldier repeats the routine until the guard changes.
+The changing of the guard is a symbolic action that can be observed whenever the cemetery is open, and anyone watching the guard change is asked to stand and remain silent.

 History flows through Arlington National Cemetery, from the graves of fallen soldiers and their families to the beautiful Tomb of the Unknown Soldier.
 If you have the opportunity, visiting Arlington National Cemetery is one of the most iconic things to do in Washington, D.C.